jonbho/nicl/README.md

 users. **Nicl** adds support for sequential interactive code running inside Node.js.

 Many IDEs only understand "browser JavaScript" and "Node.js JavaScript".
-If you want to benefit from their advantages foro your JavaScript project (autocompletion, debugging, etc...), your project had better be one of those two.
+If you want to benefit from their advantages for your JavaScript project (autocompletion, debugging, etc...), your project had better be one of those two.

 The main initial goal is educational.
 Using **nicl** and a free IDE like NetBeans, a beginner can start writing